 Step 2: Find the pieces you need on PixieBrix’s marketplace

-Just like Chrome’s Web Store, PixieBrix’s marketplace has a host of pre-built extensions you can add to Google Chrome, from extensions that help you generate Twitter thread ideas to a sidebar that automatically looks up companies you find on LinkedIn.
-But you’ll also find the components you need to build your own extension: bricks.
+Just like Chrome’s Web Store, PixieBrix’s marketplace has a host of pre-built mods you can add to Google Chrome, from mods that help you generate Twitter thread ideas to creating trackable UTM links for your content.
+But you’ll also find the components you need to build your own mod: bricks.

 Some bricks work directly with the tools in your stack, while others leverage platforms like Zapier to connect with thousands of integrations.
 Instead of coding their behavior from scratch, you can just find them on the marketplace and adapt them to your needs.

-Step 3: Put bricks together to build blueprints
+Step 3: Put bricks together to build mods

 Step 4: Do it again!

-Because PixieBrix extensions can be built in so little time, you can go from idea to execution with a fraction of the effort you would need to build a Chrome extension any other way.
+Because PixieBrix mods can be built in so little time, you can go from idea to execution with a fraction of the effort you would need to build a Chrome mod any other way.
 Find another need in your team, your personal workflow, or your business, and head to the PixieBrix marketplace to see if there’s a brick that can meet it.

 Build easier with PixieBrix